InternetOfUs/interaction-protocol-engine/Norms.md

 The norms are formed by a list of conditions separated by the conjunctions ``and`` or ``or``, or negated using the predicate ``not(Condition)``.
 You can use any predicate defined by the [SWI Prolog](https://www.swi-prolog.org/).
-The next sections shows the most common conditions that has been provided to help to the norm definition.
+The next sections show the most common conditions that have been provided to help to the norm definition.

 ### Message conditions

-The next conditions are used to check the protocol message that has started the norm engine .
+The next conditions are used to check the protocol message that has started the norm engine.

 - ``is_received_created_task()``
   This condition is **true** when the message informs that a task is created.